iot2tangle/Streams-http-gateway/README.md

 ## Runnig the Examples:

-Run the Streams Gateway:
+Run the streams-gateway:
 `cargo run --release`
-This starts the server which will forward messages from the XDK to the Tangle
+This starts the server which will forward messages from the devices to the Tangle

 The Output will be something like this:
 `>> Starting.... `